Orientation and Convocation

 Ring and Rose Ceremony

 The ring and rose ceremony is a special event held in the spring semester to acknowledge the 'half way mark' of a students MHC career.
 Sophomores who ordered class rings receive them this night and the class celebrates each other with a semi-formal presentations and a dessert reception.
 All Sophomores are invited to attend.
+(This is a student only event).

 This is a well-established tradition at Mount Holyoke.
 Through social events designed by the Junior class board, an incoming first-year student is paired to a member of the junior class.
 Over the semesters ahead "Big Sisters" are there to offer advice and support to their "Little Sisters" on campus issues.
 Many of these connections persist long past graduation.